alien45/halo-info-bot/README.md

 ### !balance [address] [ticker]:
   - Check your account balance.
 Supported addresses/chains: HALO & ETH.
 Address keywords: 'reward pool', 'charity', 'h-eth'.
 If not address supplied, the first item of user's address book will be used.
 To get balance of a specific item from address book just type the index number of the address.
-  - Example: !balance 0x1234567890abcdef OR !balance OR, !balance 2 (for 2nd item in address book)
+  - Example: !balance 0x1234567890abcdef OR !balance OR, !balance 2 (for 2nd item in the address book)

 ### !cmc \<symbol>:
   - Fetch CoinMarketCap ticker information.
 Alternatively, use the ticker itself as command.